micmejia/bible-dump/NKJV/Acts/Acts 12.md

 And because he saw that it pleased the Jews, he proceeded further to seize Peter also.
 Now it was _during_ the Days of Unleavened Bread.

 ###### 4
-So when he had arrested him, he put _him_ in prison, and delivered _him_ to four [^a]squads of soldiers to keep him, intending to bring him before the people after Passover. ## Peter Freed from Prison
+So when he had arrested him, he put _him_ in prison, and delivered _him_ to four squads of soldiers to keep him, intending to bring him before the people after Passover. ## Peter Freed from Prison

 ###### 5
-Peter was therefore kept in prison, but [^b]constant prayer was offered to God for him by the church.
+Peter was therefore kept in prison, but constant prayer was offered to God for him by the church.

 ###### 6
-And when Herod was about to bring him out, that night Peter was sleeping, bound with two chains between two soldiers; and the guards before the door were [^c]keeping the prison.
+And when Herod was about to bring him out, that night Peter was sleeping, bound with two chains between two soldiers; and the guards before the door were keeping the prison.

 ###### 7
 Now behold, an angel of the Lord stood by _him,_ and a light shone in the prison; and he struck Peter on the side and raised him up, saying, "Arise quickly!"
 And his chains fell off _his_ hands.